More young Australians suicide/self-harm and use antidepressants while experts dismiss FDA warning

 The International Controversy

-In 2004, the US Food and Drug Administration (FDA) issued a black box warning (the highest level of warning) that using antidepressants is associated with an increased risk of suicidal thinking and behaviour in people under 25 years of age with depression and other psychiatric disorders.
+In 2004, the US Food and Drug Administration (FDA) issued a black box warning (the highest level of warning) that using antidepressants is associated with an increased risk of suicidal thinking and behaviour in children (under-18).
+In 2007 the warning was expanded to all people under-25 years of age with depression and other psychiatric disorders.
 The warning was a result of a 2004 FDA analysis of short-term trials of antidepressants, in children and adolescents that showed “a relative risk for suicidal behaviour or ideation of 1.95 (95% confidence interval 1.28 to 2.98) for those treated with antidepressants compared with those given placebo”.

 The FDA warning was criticised by multiple authors who suggested that restricting antidepressant prescribing might result in an increase in youth suicide in the USA.
 However, two American studies, one that examined the experience of 1,600 paediatric patients before and after the warning, and another that tracked youth antidepressant prescribing and suicide attempt rates from 2004 to 2016, both found a strong correlation between young people’s antidepressant use and suicidal thoughts and behaviours.
 Despite this evidence supporting the FDA’s warning, 15 years later the debate is far from over and, in the USA and in many other developed countries, child and adolescent antidepressant prescribing rates have risen.